xnuinside/simple-ddl-parser/docs/README.rst

 * OPTION in CREATE SCHEMA statement
+* OPTION in CREATE TABLE statement
+* OPTION in column defenition statement

 TODO in next Releases (if you don't see feature that you need - open the issue)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^